Find out what’s happening at Saint Stephen’s today

 Hospitality, Generosity, Inclusion

 Our Sunday Morning Service is at 10.45am.
 You will always be made welcome - it’s important to us that you feel at home no matter what your tradition, beliefs of experience of Church.
-On first and third Sundays we have Choral Communion, with children’s and young people’s groups for all ages.
-On second and fourth Sundays we meet for a more informal communion as a whole church.
-There are ‘Pew Boxes’ (in-pew-entertainment) available, and often some informal crèche or children’s provision during the sermon.
+On first and third Sundays we have Choral Communion, while on second and fourth Sundays we meet for a more informal communion service.
+There are children's and young people's groups on the first, second and third Sundays and ‘Pew Boxes’ (in-pew-entertainment) available on the fourth Sundays, often with some informal crèche or children’s provision during the sermon.
 Fifth Sundays are flexible.

 You do not need to have any church background to join us for these services – all are welcome: regular churchgoers, occasional visitors, people who find something in church that they can’t find anywhere else, or if you just want to find out what it’s like: all are welcome.